basler/pylon-ros-camera/pylon_ros2_camera_wrapper/test/TEST_CHECKLIST.md

 **Given** the driver running (step 2) and a sourced terminal.
 The driver exposes ~120 services under `/my_camera/pylon_ros2_camera_node/`.
-This step spot-checks three representative services per family — two that users reach for often and one that is rarely used; the trigger, action-command, and destructive (user-set / reset) services are covered in later steps.
+This step spot-checks three representative services per family — two that users reach for often and one that is rarely used; the trigger and destructive (user-set / reset) services are covered in later steps.
 A service that does not apply to the connected camera returns `success: false` with a "feature not available" message — that is the expected, handled outcome, not a failure.